hemrajchauhan/GermanAI-backend/README.md

 # GermanAI-backend

-**GermanAI-backend** is an open-source, AI-powered backend for German language learning apps.
+**GermanAI-backend** is a modern, AI-powered backend for German language learning.
-It provides grammar checking, word translation, and example sentences via a clean REST API.
+It provides grammar checking, smart translation, verb conjugation, example sentences, and quiz generation via a clean REST API—**all powered by open source AI models** and robust microservices.
-Built with FastAPI and Docker Compose, it’s easy to run locally or in the cloud.

 ---

 ## Features

-- **Grammar Checking:** Uses LanguageTool for advanced German grammar, spelling, and style suggestions.
+- **Grammar Checking:** Uses [LanguageTool](https://languagetool.org/) for comprehensive German grammar, spelling, and style suggestions.
-- **Word Translation & Examples:** Look up German words, their English meanings, and sample sentences from a customizable dictionary.
-- **API-First Design:** Built for easy integration with cross-platform frontends (like .NET MAUI, web, or mobile).
+- **Self-hosted Translation:** Fast, private translation between German, English, and other languages using [LibreTranslate](https://libretranslate.com/).
+- **LLM-Powered Example Sentences:** On-demand, AI-generated sentences for any word, tailored for learners.
+- **Smart Verb Conjugation:** Get all forms of any German verb for any person/tense, using a simple API and enums for clarity.
+- **Multiple Choice Quiz Generation:** Get four English options (one correct, three distractors) for any German word—great for learning and flashcards!
+- **API-First Design:** All endpoints have strict typing, enums, and auto-validated requests—works beautifully with Swagger UI and frontend codegen.
+- **Secure Authentication (optional):** Supports Keycloak + JWT for secure user APIs.
-- **Easy Deployment:** One command to spin up everything using Docker Compose.
+- **Easy Deployment:** One command with Docker Compose spins up the whole stack (API, LLM, grammar, translation, auth).
-- **Extensible:** Add support for more parts of speech, AI features, or languages as your project grows.

 ---